Pan Am Flight 103: Crew

-Six of the 13 cabin crew members became naturalized US citizens while working for Pan Am.
+Six of the 13 cabin crew members became naturalized U.S. citizens while working for Pan Am.
 The cabin crew was based at Heathrow and lived in the London area or commuted from around Europe.
 All were originally hired by Pan Am and seniority ranged from 9 months to 28 years.
+The cabin crew consisted of Senior Purser Gerry Murphy (51) with 25 years' service at Pan Am, Purser Milutin Velimirovich (35) with 10 years' service, Siv Engstrom (51) with 28 years' service, Nicole Avoyne-Clemens (44) with 20 years' service, Elke Kuhne (43) with 18 years' service, Noëlle Berti-Campbell (40) with 18 years' service, Maria Larracoechea (39) with 17 years' service, Irja Skabo (38) with 16 years' service, Paul Garrett (41) with 15 years' service, Lilibeth Macalolooy (27) with 3 years' service, Jocelyn Reina (26) with 1 year's service, Myra Royal (30) with 9 months' service, and Stacie Franklin (20) with 9 months' service.

 The captain, first officer, flight engineer, a flight attendant and several first-class passengers were found still strapped to their seats inside the nose section when it crashed in Tundergarth.
-A flight attendant was found alive by a farmer's wife, but died before help could be summoned.
-Some passengers may have remained alive briefly after impact; a pathologist's report concluded that at least two of these passengers might have survived if they had been found soon enough.
+A flight attendant was found alive by a local woman, but died before help could be summoned.
+Some passengers may also have remained alive briefly after impact; a pathologist's report concluded that at least two of these passengers might have survived if they had received medical attention in time.

 Passengers

 Syracuse University students

-Thirty-five of the passengers were students from Syracuse University, who participated in the university's Division of International Programs Abroad (abbreviated as "DIPA Program" and renamed to "Syracuse University Abroad" in 2006, while also known as "Syracuse Abroad" and "Study Abroad Program") and were returning home for Christmas following a semester in Syracuse's London and European campuses.
-Ten of these students were from other universities and colleges (including but not limited to Colgate University and University of Colorado) with collaborative relationships with Syracuse.
+Thirty-five of the passengers were students from Syracuse University, who participated in the university's overseas program named Division of International Programs Abroad (abbreviated as "DIPA Program" and renamed to "Syracuse University Abroad" in 2006) and were returning home for Christmas following a semester in Syracuse's London and European campuses.
+Ten of these students were from other universities and colleges (including but not limited to Colgate University and University of Colorado) having collaborative relationships with Syracuse.
+Several of the students were due to connect to Pan Am Express Flight 4919 to Syracuse Hancock International Airport at JFK Airport later that evening.

 Many of their bodies were found at Rosebank Crescent, 1/2 mi from Sherwood Crescent.
 The rear fuselage of the plane, where many of them sat, destroyed one of the houses of Rosebank Crescent, 71 Park Place, the home of Lockerbie resident Ella Ramsden, who survived.
 The bodies of two of these students were never recovered.